-When I first started coaching over a decade ago, I was taught to “let the client lead the agenda.”
+When I first started coaching over 13 years ago, I was taught to “let the client lead the agenda.”

-The problem with this approach is it put me in a reactive position as their coach (meaning, I followed their lead, responding to what they decided to coach on), rather than a proactive position, where I could stretch them in bigger ways, helping them to accelerate their progress.
+The problem with this approach is it put me in a reactive position as their coach (meaning, I followed their lead, responding to what they decided to coach on), rather than a proactive position, where I could my client in bigger ways, helping them to accelerate their progress.

 Plus, the problem with this old style approach is that it opened the door to hearing, “I’m not sure what I want to coach on today” which resulted in higher client drop out rates.